nikhil-mallik/uiKitDemo/README.md

 - **UserImageScrollViewController**: Manages adding, displaying, and interacting with images in a scrollable view.
 - **FullScreenImageViewControllers**: Handles full-screen image viewing with gesture support for navigation and zooming.

 This UIKit demo project aims to deliver a comprehensive learning tool for understanding the essential concepts and best practices in iOS development.
-Through hands-on implementation, learners will gain valuable experience building and managing a UIKit-based application.
+Through hands-on implementation, learners will gain valuable experience in building and managing a UIKit-based application.